Cache-aided Interference Management Using Hypercube Combinatorial Cache Designs: Discussion

 Each file in the library is partitioned into $(\frac{N}{M_T})^{t_T}(\frac{N}{M_R})^{t_R}$ subfiles in the hypercube based scheme while this number is $\binom{K_T}{t_T}\binom{K_R}{t_R}$ in the NMA scheme.
 In the delivery phase, to implement interference cancellation, each subfile which is requested by some receivers is further partitioned into $\Delta_{\rm HCB}\triangleq\binom{D_R-2}{\delta-1}{\binom{D_R-1}{\delta}}^{t_R-1}\frac{(\delta!)^{t_R}}{\delta}(t_R-1)!$ packets in the proposed hypercube based scheme and $\Delta_{\rm NMA}\triangleq t_R!\binom{K_R-t_R-1}{t_T-1}(t_T-1)!$ packets in the NMA scheme.
 Thus, the overall number of packets for a specific requested file required for these two schemes are $F_{\rm HCB} = {D_T}^{t_T}{D_R}^{t_R-1}(D_R-1)\Delta_{\rm HCB}$ and $F_{\rm NMA} = \binom{K_T}{t_T}\binom{K_R-1}{t_R}\Delta_{\rm NMA}$ respectively.

-We define the multiplicative gap of the subpacketization levels between these two schemes as $G\triangleq\frac{F_{\rm HCB}}{F_{\rm NMA}}$, We next show that for any system parameters, the hypercube scheme has strictly less subpacketization levels than the NMA scheme.
+We define the \emph{multiplicative gap} of the subpacketization levels between these two schemes, denoted by $G$, as $G\triangleq\frac{F_{\rm HCB}}{F_{\rm NMA}}$.
+We next show that for any system parameters, the hypercube scheme has a strictly less subpacketization level than the NMA scheme.